ccdmb/catastrophy/README.md

 output, so if you have lots of files to run it might be worth saving those files.

-The easiest way to get a file like this is to annotate your proteome using the dbCAN online tool at <http://csbl.bmb.uga.edu/dbCAN/annotate.php>, and save the HMMER3 raw text results locally.
+The easiest way to get a file like this is to annotate your proteome using the dbCAN online tool at <http://csbl.bmb.uga.edu/dbCAN/annotate.php> or <http://cys.bios.niu.edu/dbCAN2/>, and save the HMMER3 raw text results locally.
 Assuming that you have this file locally you can run CATAStrophy like so: